Accretion-Driven Turbulence in the Circumgalactic Medium: Discussion

-Feedback can also inject energy into the CGM and offset cooling losses, though we argue that it would be challenging for this effect to change a turbulence-dominated CGM into a thermal energy-dominated CGM.
-First, in many models galactic winds have velocities $\sim\vc$ \citep[e.g.,][]{Murray05,muratov15,anglesalcazar17b,Pandya21} which do not change the CGM specific energy from its no-feedback value of $\sim k\Tvir$.
-Such winds do not significantly alter the cooling times of CGM shocks, so a turbulence dominated CGM with $\tcools<\tff$ where shocks are highly radiative will remain so when these winds are considered.
-Alternatively, feedback in the form of outflows or jets could have a high specific energy $\gg k\Tvir$, causing the cooling time to exceed $\tcools$.
-In this case however the CGM would tend to become unbound, so the CGM would expand and adiabatically cool on a timescale shorter than $\tff$, as can be seen for example in the idealized CGM simulations in \cite{Fielding17} with high specific energy outflows.
-In between outflow episodes the CGM would cool down and again be turbulence dominated, as is the case in the FIRE simulations \citep{Stern21A,Stern21B,Gurvich23,Kakoly25}.
-Thus, only continuous injection of high specific energy outflows may be able to produce a thermal energy-dominated CGM despite that $\tcools<\tff$.
+Galaxy feedback can also inject energy into the CGM and offset cooling losses, effectively increasing the cooling time.
+One may thus presume that injecting heat could alter an inflow from the turbulence-dominated regime which requires rapid cooling to the thermal energy-dominated regime which requires cooling is relatively slow.
+We argue here that this is unlikely.
+First, in many models galactic winds have velocities $\sim\vc$ \citep[e.g.,][]{Murray05,muratov15,Thompson16, anglesalcazar17b,Pandya21,Thompson24} which do not change the CGM specific energy from its no-feedback value of $\sim k\Tvir$.
+Such winds do not significantly alter the cooling times of CGM shocks, so a turbulence-dominated CGM where shocks are highly radiative will remain so even when such winds are considered.
+Alternatively, feedback in the form of outflows or jets could have a high specific energy $\gg k\Tvir$, causing the cooling time to significantly exceed the cooling time of virial temperature gas.
+In this case, however, the CGM would tend to become unbound, so the CGM would expand and adiabatically cool on a timescale $\lesssim\tff$, as can be seen for example in the idealized CGM simulations in \cite{Fielding17}.
+In between outflow episodes the CGM would cool down and again be turbulence dominated.
+Thus, only continuous injection of high specific energy outflows may be able to keep the CGM at a temperature $\gg\Tvir$, and thus produce a thermal energy-dominated CGM despite that the cooling time of $\sim\Tvir$ gas is smaller than $\tff$.

-In the turbulence-dominated regime the predicted turbulent velocity due to accretion is $\sigmat\approx\vc$.
-This implies a dissipation time $\tdiss\equiv r/\sigmat$ approximately equal to the dynamical time $\tff\approx r/\vc$.
-The short dissipation time suggests that $\sigmat$ cannot be further increased by additional stirring mechanisms which act on a dynamical timescale, such as stirring by dark matter subhalos, mergers, a time-dependent gravitational potential, or bound outflows.
-Our results thus suggest that in $\lesssim 10^{12}\msun$ halos $\sigmat$ is approximately equal to $\vc$ even when these additional effects are taken into account.
-In a companion paper \cite{Kakoly25} shows that the observed equivalent widths of UV absorption features in inner CGM radii of $\sim L^\star$ galaxies support this prediction.
+Additional gravity-based turbulence stirring mechanisms, including stirring by dark matter subhalos, mergers, or a time-dependent gravitational potential, are unlikely to substantially increase the turbulent velocity above $\sigmat\approx\vc$.
+Thus, our inflow-only prediction of $\sigmat\approx\vc$ in halos with mass $\lesssim 10^{12}\msun$ is unlikely to change when these additional effects are taken into account.
+In a companion paper \cite{Kakoly25} we show that in the FIRE cosmological zoom simulations, where these effects are accounted for, we indeed find $\sigmat\approx\vc$ in inner CGM of $\lesssim 10^{12}\msun$ halos as predicted by our inflow-only solutions.